 So what does this mean for you, the photographer?
 Generally speaking, you can take photographs of people so long as they are in a sufficiently public place.
 Photographing people at the park, on the street, in a coffee shop or even in their home is generally not going to be considered an invasion of privacy so long as those people are totally out in the open and making no effort to conceal themselves from view.
 In most cases, the use of any special equipment that anyone can buy also won’t mean you’ll land in hot water for taking someone’s photograph.

-Now let’s assume that you’ve spent a majority of your time this year photographing street style subjects and are ready to sell those images to a gallery.
+Now let’s assume that you’ve spent the majority of your time this year photographing street style subjects and are ready to sell those images to a gallery.
 While it’s true you haven’t invaded anyone’s privacy by taking their photos, it’s not automatically true that you’re going to be able to sell those photographs.
 Here’s why.

 Photography Rights: Publicity and Selling Your Work